 How can you access, amend move the personal data that you have given to us?

 Even if we already hold your personal data, you still have various rights in relation to it.
 To get in touch about these, please contact us.
 We will seek to deal with your request without undue delay, and in any event in accordance with the requirements of any applicable laws.
 Please note that we may keep a record of your communications to help us resolve any issues which you raise.

 Right to erasure: In certain situations (for example, where we have processed your data unlawfully), you have the right to request us to “erase” your personal data.
-We will respond to your request within 30 days (although we may be allowed to extend this period in certain cases) and will only disagree with you if certain limited conditions apply.
-If we do agree to your request, we will delete your data but will generally assume that you would prefer us to keep a note of your name on our register of individuals who would prefer not to be contacted.
-That way, we will minimise the chances of you being contacted in the future where your data are collected in unconnected circumstances.
+We will respond to your request within one month (although we may be allowed to extend this period in certain cases) and will only disagree with you if certain limited conditions apply.
+If we do agree to your request, we will delete your data but will need to keep a note of your name/ other basic details on our register of individuals who would prefer not to be contacted.
+This enables us to avoid contacting you in the future where your data are collected in unconnected circumstances.
 If you would prefer us not to do this, you are free to say so.

 Primary Care Network

 The objective of primary care networks (PCNs) is for group practices together to create more collaborative workforces which ease the pressure of GP’s, leaving them better able to focus on patient care.
 The aim is that by July 2019, all areas within England will be covered by a PCN.

 Primary Care Networks form a key building block of the NHS long-term plan.
 Bringing general practices together to work at scale has been a policy priority for some years for a range of reasons, including improving the ability of practices to recruit and retain staff; to manage financial and estates pressures; to provide a wider range of services to patients and to more easily integrate with the wider health and care system.